NativeScript/tns-core-modules-widgets/DevelopmentWorkflow.md

 ### Prerequisites

-Install your native toolchain and NativeScript as described in the docs: https://docs.nativescript.org/setup/quick-setup
+Install your native toolchain and NativeScript as described in the docs: https://docs.nativescript.org/setup/quick-setup.
+In order to open the native Android and iOS project, you need Android Studio and Xcode respectively.

 ### How to Build